tgfischer/DataGridViewPagination/README.md

 DataGridViewPagination
 ======================

 This creates pagination functionality for WinForm's DataGridView.
-It allows you to move through the pages by  ```System.Windows.Forms.Button``` controls.
+It allows you to move through the pages by  ```Button``` controls.

-The first step is to set up the ```DataGridViewPaginationAdapter``` in your form
+The first step is to set up the ```DataGridViewPaginationAdapter``` in your form.
+In my example form, I do this in the constructor

 ```c#
 // Sets up an adapter with a DataTable